Brexit - Implications for therapeutic goods in Australia

 Sponsors must ensure that, at all times while they supply a medical device in Australia, the manufacturer of their medical device holds a valid conformity assessment document that demonstrates that the conformity assessment procedures or requirements comparable to those procedures have been applied to the kind of medical device.

-Note: UK CA certification is not accepted under current TGA Comparable Overseas Regulator arrangements.
+Note: UK CA certification is not accepted under our current Comparable Overseas Regulator arrangements.

 Release for Supply relating to Medicines